ablaise/meteion-bundle/README.md

 MeteionBundle
 =============

-MeteionBundle is the Symfony integration of the [Meteion library](https://github.com/ablaise/meteion).
+MeteionBundle is a Symfony integration of the [Meteion library](https://github.com/ablaise/meteion).

 # Key features